myleshansen/deloitte-intensive-capstone/README.md

 ## Conclusion

-We recommend creating Action, Adventure, and Animation movies based on Non-Original ideas, and utilized production budget of $161,500,000 to earn at least $99,478,358.79 in gross domestic income.
+We recommend creating Action, Adventure, and Animation movies based on Non-Original ideas, and utilize a production budget of $161,500,000 to earn at least $99,478,358.79 in gross domestic income.